Simple Golden Milk Chia Pudding

-This pudding is made with siggi’s coconut yogurt, one of my favorite yogurt brands.
+This pudding is made with Siggi’s coconut yogurt, one of my favorite yogurt brands.
 In addition to its great taste, this yogurt is high in protein and lower in sugar than traditional varieties.
 Siggi’s yogurt is made with simple ingredients for just the right amount of flavor and sweetness.
 And, of course, it has all those gut-healthy probiotics too!

-The Might Chia Seed
+The Mighty Chia Seed

 Another key ingredient of this recipe?
 Chia seeds!